 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Perform proper forward and reverse DNS lookups to detect DNS spoofing.
-Encrypt the code with a reliable encryption scheme before transmitting;
+Encrypt the code with a reliable encryption scheme before transmission;

-Note 1 This is only a partial solution since it will not prevent your code from being modified on the hosting site or in transit.
+Note 1 This is only a partial solution since it will not prevent target code from being modified on the hosting site or in transit.

-— Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid; and
+— Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid;

-Note 2 Specifically, it may be helpful to use tools or frameworks to perform integrity checking on the transmitted code.
+Note 2 Specifically, it can be helpful to use tools or frameworks to perform integrity checking on the transmitted code.

 — If providing code that is to be downloaded, such as for automatic updates of software, then use cryptographic signatures for the code and modify the download clients to verify the signatures.